How often do you find yourself giving up because a website takes too long to load?

 Having a fast-loading website is not a luxury you can afford to ignore.
 It’s mission critical for a successful website.

-An ecommerce site that is making $100,000 per day, could potentially lose $2.5 million in sales every year, for a 1 second page delay.
+An ecommerce website that is making $100,000 per day, could potentially lose $2.5 million in sales every year, for a 1 second page delay.

 Keeping more than 20% of your customers